Black & Gold | Thursday 17 October

 While KWAG supporters will remember Monkman's incredibly popular 2017 exhibition The Four Continents, his painting and installation works have been exhibited internationally at numerous institutions including the Musée des Beaux-Arts, Montréal; the Musée d’art contemporain de Montréal; the Art Gallery of Ontario; the National Gallery of Canada; the Des Moines Art Centre; Crystal Bridges Museum of American Art; Witte de With Centre for Contemporary Art; the Musée d’art contemporain de Rochechouart, France; the Musée d’Art Contemporain du Val-de-Marne, France; Maison Rouge, Paris; and the Palais de Tokyo, Paris.
 Monkman’s second nationally touring solo exhibition, Shame and Prejudice: A Story of Resilience, will visit nine museums across Canada until 2020.
 In 2019, Kent accepted a commission from the Metropolitan Museum of Art in New York City to produce two large-scale works to hang in the museum’s Great Hall.

-Early bird tickets go on sale Monday 17 June at discounted rates of $130 for individual tickets and $1000 for a table of eight.
+Early Bird Tickets are on sale now until Friday 2 August at discounted rates of $130 for individual tickets and $1000 for a table of eight.

 Kitchener, ON N2B 3X7

 |Black & Gold 2019 - Individual Ticket||$ 145.00|